aryn-ai/quickstart/sycamore-local-development-example.md

 ## Add metadata exctraction using GenAI

-1. Going back to our notebook, let's add a cell after the cell we added in step 3f above.
+1. Going back to our notebook, let's add a cell after the cell we created in step 3f above.
 Then, restart the Sycamore processing job by rerunning the cells prior to this one.

-2. In this cell, we will add three prompt templates for extracting titles and authors.
+2. In this cell, we will add prompt templates for extracting titles and authors.
 These prompts train a generative AI model to identify a title (or author) by giving examples, and then we will use the trained model to identify and extract them for each document.

 ```python
  title_context_template = """